GioF71/squeezelite-docker/README.md

 SQUEEZELITE_RPI_GPIO|-G|Specify the BCM GPIO# to use for Amp Power Relay and if the output should be Active High or Low.
 This cannot be used in combination with SQUEEZELITE_POWER_SCRIPT
-SELECT_CUSTOM_BINARY_ALSA||Use for selection of a custom binary for ALSA mode SELECT_CUSTOM_BINARY_PULSE||Use for selection of a custom binary for PULSE mode SQUEEZELITE_LOG_CATEGORY_ALL|-d|Support for log level on category `all` SQUEEZELITE_LOG_CATEGORY_SLIMPROTO|-d|Support for log level on category `slimproto` SQUEEZELITE_LOG_CATEGORY_STREAM|-d|Support for log level on category `stream`
+SELECT_CUSTOM_BINARY_ALSA||Use for selection of a custom binary for ALSA mode SELECT_CUSTOM_BINARY_PULSE||Use for selection of a custom binary for PULSE mode CUSTOM_PULSEAUDIO_SERVER||Use a specific pulseaudio server instead of the default `unix:/run/user/$PUID/pulse/native` SQUEEZELITE_LOG_CATEGORY_ALL|-d|Support for log level on category `all` SQUEEZELITE_LOG_CATEGORY_SLIMPROTO|-d|Support for log level on category `slimproto` SQUEEZELITE_LOG_CATEGORY_STREAM|-d|Support for log level on category `stream`